The Kuumba Singers of Harvard College: Black Arts Festival

-Founded in 1998 by Phillip Atiba Goff, the Dr. Walter J. Leonard Black Arts Festival is a celebration that features various workshops, performances, and displays of many forms of artwork including film, spoken word, short plays, and dance.
-The Black Arts Festival serves to highlight the creative contributions of talented and distinguished artists and to pay homage to the African Diaspora.”
+Founded in 1998 by Phillip Atiba Goff, the Dr. Walter J. Leonard Black Arts Festival features various workshops, performances, and displays of many forms of artwork including film, spoken word, short plays, and dance.
 Since the time of its founding, the festival has expanded to encompass Black art created not only by Harvard students but also by artists in the Boston and Cambridge community.
-By working with the general community, the festival strives to showcase the talents of Black creative culture and to perpetuate the goals of the Black Arts Movement.
 The Black Arts Festival of 2010 (Chair: Bolaji Ogunsola) was created with the theme of Sankofa, a Ghanaian symbol roughly translated to mean “go back and take.”
 The Black Arts Festival of 2011 (Chair: Hannah Joy Habte) was created with the theme of "How It Feels to be Colored Me," named after and inspired by the famous Zora Neale Hurston essay.
 In 2012 (Chair: Jowanna Malone), the festival was called "Living for More than Just Me."
-In this endeavor, the Kuumba Singers partnered with Teen Empowerment, a local organization that provides youth with the tools to positively impact their communities and create mutually respectful relationships between youth and adults.
-"Living for More Than Just Me" also included a benefit showcase from which proceeds were donated to the Tobin Community Center in Roxbury, Massachusetts.

 Alumni Association

 In 2009, the Alumni of the Kuumba Singers of Harvard College was founded under the leadership of Linda Sowell ’73 as a Shared Interest Group of the Harvard Alumni Association.
 This association works to support the current Kuumba members as well as to create a way for past Kuumba members to stay in contact with each other.